syedsimanta03/JavaScript-nodejs-design-pattern-learning/README.md

 ## Regular Expression improvements

 ES2018 introduced a number of improvements regarding Regular Expressions.
-I recommend my tutorial on them, available at https://flaviocopes.com/javascript-regular-expressions/.

 Here are the ES2018 specific additions.